-Office of Financial Aid Queally Center, Suite 214 142 UR Drive University of Richmond, VA 23173 E-mail: finaid@richmond.edu Phone: (804) 289-8438 financialaid.richmond.edu
+Office of Financial Aid Queally Center 28 Westhampton Way University of Richmond, VA 23173 E-mail: finaid@richmond.edu Phone: (804) 289-8438 Fax: (804) 484-1650 financialaid.richmond.edu Important information related to your financial aid award is contained in this booklet, including the terms and conditions of your award package.
+Review this information thoroughly and contact the Office of Financial Aid if you have questions.

-A great value...